EdinGuso/ecowcdb/README.md

 ```

 #### Results
 In this section, we present the numerical results obtained from our experimentation to evaluate the performance of MCFr, a modified version of our heuristic algorithm for selecting cuts in the PLP algorithm.
 MCFr introduces a maximum depth parameter and cuts the network into smaller trees after reaching this depth, striking a balance between delay bounds and computational efficiency.
-While MCFr generally performs slightly worse than MCT in terms of delay bounds, the significant runtime improvements it offers make it a valuable tool, particularly for larger networks.
+While MCFr generally performs slightly worse than MCF in terms of delay bounds, the significant runtime improvements it offers make it a valuable tool, particularly for larger networks.
 The runtime benefits achieved by MCFr will be examined in greater detail in the [Results and Discussion](#results-and-discussion) section.
 Our experiments were conducted on a range of generic network topologies, which are shown in the [Network Topologies](#network-topologies) section.
 These topologies encompass diverse network configurations, enabling us to assess the effectiveness and applicability of MCFr across different scenarios.

 For each network topology, we used the following parameters:
 ```